Lok-ii/JavaScriptProjectsCollection/README.md

 ### Objectivea:- <br>

-  - UI Recreation : Create a responsive and visually accurate replica of the Dr. Lal PathLabs website using HTML, CSS, and Javascript. <br>
+  - UI Recreation : Create a responsive and visually accurate replica of the 9 webpages using HTML, CSS, and Javascript. <br>
   - Functionality : Implement essential functionalities such as test booking, test package displays, lab locator, and contact information retrieval. <br>
   - Learning : Gain hands-on experience in web development, including HTML structure, CSS styling, and responsive design. <br>